arut/nginx-dav-ext-module/README.rst

 - ``libxml2`` + ``libxslt``

-The ``libxslt`` library is technically redundant and is only required since this combination is supported by nginx_ for the nginx xslt module.
+The ``libxslt`` library is technically redundant and is only required since this combination is supported by nginx_ for the xslt module.
 Using builtin nginx mechanisms for linking against third-party libraries brings certain compatibility benefits.
 However this redundancy can be easily eliminated in the ``config`` file.